Guinea – Employer of Record

 It is legally required to put a written employment contract in place in Guinea, in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Guinea should always state the salary and any compensation amounts in Guinean francs rather than a foreign currency.

 This information is provided as general accepted information and is not intended as advisory services.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Guinea to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Guinea to engage a small team is time-consuming, expensive and complex.
 Guinean labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Guinea.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Guinea PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Guinea PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.